 - Drinking alcohol

-- Physical exertion in hot or humid environments (athletes, military personnel, and outdoor laborers are particularly at risk)
+- Physical exertion in hot or humid environments (athletes, military personnel, and outdoor laborers are at high risk)

 - Taking medications that interfere with the body's ability to cool itself, including antipsychotics, tranquilizers, antihistamines, tricyclic antidepressants, beta-blockers, and some over-the-counter sleeping pills